onepub-dev/onepub/README.md

 dart pub publish
 ```

-# Add a private dependeny
+# Add a private dependency

 To add a dependency on a private package to your project